atulvarshneya/syncjobs/docs/Readme.txt

 mount the data drive
 	* mount at, say, /shares/USBDRIVE the drive to use as the destination for sync'ing the data
-	* add a line in /ets/fstab for auto mounting of the drive UUID=F0806AB5806A81C8 /shares/USBDRIVE ntfs uid=pi,gid=pi 0 0
+	* add a line in /ets/fstab for auto mounting of the drive (if using userid pi, else replace with the correct one) UUID=F0806AB5806A81C8 /shares/USBDRIVE ntfs uid=pi,gid=pi 0 0

 mount all source drives (likely network drives)
 	* mount the sources at, say, /media/drive1, ...
-	* add lines in /etc/fstab for auto mounting the source [network] drives
+	* add lines in /etc/fstab for auto mounting the source [network] drives (if using userid pi, else replace with the correct one)
 		//netdisk2.lan/Common /media/Common cifs username=guest,password=,uid=pi,gid=pi 0 0

 create a jobs file